 If I’m being honest, in all of my years in Pinterest marketing, researching and using keywords is where I see most business owners drop the ball.

-Basically, keywords are the lifeline to your Pinterest marketing strategy.
+Keywords are the lifeline to your Pinterest marketing strategy.

 You don’t want your pins to be tagged with the wrong information – it is literally a disaster in the making if that happens.